 A commercial auto insurance policy is required under most circumstances when a vehicle is used for business purposes and meets certain other requirements.
 Among the factors that need to be met in order to obtain a business automobile insurance policy, aside from its registration include— ownership by a corporation, use in hauling goods for hire, and gross weight of the vehicle.

 This type of insurance is needed protect employers from lawsuits resulting from workplace accidents and to provide medical care and compensation for lost income to employees hurt in their place of work.
 It covers workers injured whether they're hurt on the workplace premises or elsewhere, or in auto accidents while on business.
 It also covers work-related illnesses.
 Almost in every state, businesses are required to buy workers compensation insurance.

 It is always highly recommended to have a consultation with your insurance agency, to discuss whether the amount you have budgeted for next year’s plan is accurate or may need up or down adjustments.
 Remember to ask for compared rates between different carriers, because that is another way to save and stay on budget.

-At Garzor Insurance we specialize in commercial insurance coverage for businesses in Florida as well as Georgia, Texas, and now many other states across the U.S.A.
+At Garzor Insurance our experienced professionals are dedicated to providing commercial insurance coverage for businesses in Florida as well as Georgia, Texas, and now many other states across the U.S.A.
 If you have questions about business insurance, or any other commercial insurance aspects, please do not hesitate to visit us online at Garzor Insurance, or you may want to call us directly at (321) 206-8035.